datastax/dsbulk/manual/settings.md

 #### -h,--driver.hosts _&lt;list&lt;string&gt;&gt;_

 The contact points to use for the initial connection to the cluster.
 This must be a comma-separated list of hosts, each specified by a host-name or ip address.
 If the host is a DNS name that resolves to multiple A-records, all the corresponding addresses will be used.
 Do not use `localhost` as a host-name (since it resolves to both IPv4 and IPv6 addresses on some platforms).
+The port for all hosts must be specified with `driver.port`.

 Default: **["127.0.0.1"]**.